WHY use reusable menstrual pads or menstrual cup?

 the fact that it is not environmentally friendly is undeniable and the fact that we are afraid of our own s**T just doesn’t seem right either.

-So, switching from just-throw-it-away to washing-it-every-time menstrual pads did took some adjustment but the washing does get easier over time and these are some realizations I had along the journey:
+Switching from just-throw-it-away to washing-it-every-time menstrual pads did required some adjustment but the washing does get easier over time and these are some realizations I had along the journey:

-1. Whoever said menstrual blood is too dirty to wash?
+1. Whoever said menstrual blood is dirty?
 I used to get irked at the thought of accidentally touching the soiled pads (because I was trained not to touch it and throw it out straight), but ever since I started using reusable menstrual pads; I thought: how is this different from underwear anyways??
 They are all worn at the same place!
 I don’t throw them after every use!
 I WASH THEM and REUSE them!!

 2. So, you’re thinking who has time for all that icky washing?
 Convenience for the self- where we think our time is more precious than some others and sometimes, some other things are more precious than our well being.
-Regardless, to date- no man has known to have outsmarted death or own unlimited health.
-It is widely known that disposable menstrual products may contain chemical substances that aren’t safe.
-If hygiene and health are your concern, reusable menstrual pads actually make more sense.
+Regardless, to date- no man has known to have outsmarted death .
+It is widely known that disposable menstrual products contain chemical substances that aren’t safe.
+So, If hygiene and health are your concern, reusable menstrual pads actually make more sense too.
 They are just cloth being smartly layered.
 How dangerous can they be?
 Also, a dying environment is not exactly healthy or convenient.

 3. Not creating any trash every time when it’s the-time-of-the-month: is REALLY very gratifying.
 If you think about it- this is a rather consistent trash.
 Every-single-bloody-month.
 Washing it means throwing nothing away and not contributing to landfill.
 Honestly, this feeling felt amazing.

 4. Money saved!!
-If you had often felt that expenditures on menstrual products are inevitable (obviously, you are right), then this is definitely one of the most gratifying parts of using reusable menstrual pads as well: you DON’T HAVE TO BUY EVERY USE!
+If you had often felt that expenditures on disposable menstrual products are inevitable, then this is definitely one of the most gratifying part of using reusable menstrual pads: you DON’T HAVE TO BUY EVERY USE!
 Yes, they do cost more upfront, but they last for years.
 In the long run- these are savings.
-More than you know- you should start estimating and be delighted.

 5. They are more FAR MORE COMFORTABLE than expected: Because reusable menstrual pads are just made differently from the disposable ones.
 Cloth pads are made mostly with soft, breathable fabrics that allow better airflow, unlike disposable pads than are backed with plastic (as you can see).

 6. Period has never looked more pleasing: However uncomfortable it is, this is a course of nature.
-But reusable menstrual pads that come in all sorts of patterns are the very least pleasing to the eyes and it kind of takes off the anxiety.
-Well, at least something nice about AUNTY FLO.
+But reusable menstrual pads that come in all sorts of patterns are the very least pleasing to the eyes and it kind of takes a little off the anxiety.
+Well, at least something nice about AUNTY FLO presence.

 7. Are you sure using a disposable sanitary napkin every time is truly your decision?
 I don’t know about you- but I was never taught to have an option.
 I had known the disposable way as the only way.